operator-framework/enhancements/enhancements/scorecard-storage.md

 ### User Stories

 #### Story 1
 A scorecard user can specify for a given test that they want persistent storage to be made available to that test.
-This is specified within the scorecard configuration file as a label.
-For example, a user would specify they want storage for a test by specifying in the scorecard configuration file the `storage` label as in the following example:
+This is specified within the scorecard configuration file as a PersistentVolume spec.
+For example, a user would specify they want storage for a test by specifying in the scorecard configuration file the `storage` spec as in the following example:

 ```yaml
   tests: